Suffolk

 Before heading out for your Heritage Open Days visit, please check entries for last-minute changes.

-A Tour through the Deanery Tower
+A Tour through the Hadleigh Suffolk Deanery Tower

-While the tower was built as a gatehouse it has provided both a study,library and bed chamber for many clergymen over the years.
-Constructed of early handmade bricks it has many decorative features and was completed in 1495
+While the tower was built as a gatehouse, it has provided both a study, library and bed chamber for many clergymen over the years.
+Constructed of early handmade bricks, it has many decorative features and was completed in 1495

 Aldeburgh Museum